Data Manipulation with dplyr

 Selecting and Transforming Data

 Learn advanced methods to select and transform columns.
-Also learn about select helpers, which are functions that specify criteria for columns you want to choose, as well as the rename and transmute verbs.
+Also, learn about select helpers, which are functions that specify criteria for columns you want to choose, as well as the rename verb.

 Case Study: The babynames Dataset